alessandro308/apagiaro.it/about/index.md

 <iframe src="//slides.com/alessandropagiaro/la-blockchain-2/embed" width="576" height="420" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 [Full screen size](http://slides.com/alessandropagiaro/la-blockchain-2/live#/)

+If you would like to send me Bitcoin this is my waller: `1CZJk6yZcKMnS9sDKYpXnXKFRKRWH9mXjg` I have Ethereum too: `0x07167794AbB2142a37AC961d3528Bab3b4fD6e92`

 This site is built with Jekyll, using the [Moon theme edited by me](https://github.com/alessandro308/Moon).